CodeSmithCeo/CV/README.md

 ### Unstructured Data Extraction and Management Platform

 As the most experienced developer within the in-house team, I took the lead in overhauling the outdated stack to bring it in line with modern standards.
-My primary objective was to select a contemporary and reliable frameworks and libraries that the team could seamlessly transition to, using the well-established technologies, meticulously selected to meet the project's requirements.
+My primary objective was to select contemporary and reliable frameworks and libraries that the team could seamlessly transition to, using well-established technologies, meticulously selected to meet the project's requirements.

-Following the initial setup, I introduced established design patterns and provided foundational code to implement essential functionalities such as routing, security, styling, theming, and data management in a simple, clear and consistent manner.
+Following the initial setup, I introduced established design patterns and provided foundational code to implement essential functionalities such as routing, security, styling, theming, and data management in a simple, clear, and consistent manner.
 The result served as a template for others to both learn from and build upon during subsequent development phases.
-Additionally, I established coding conventions, structure, and naming conventions to streamline collaboration within the team.
+Additionally, I established coding conventions, structure, and naming to streamline collaboration within the team.

 Throughout the project lifecycle, I was frequently called upon to address challenging decisions, develop specific functionalities, and resolve complex issues encountered by both individual team members and the team as a whole.